For the last year or so, we’ve been refining a methodology called Support-Driven Growth.

 Support-Driven Growth is a business approach aimed at shifting the customer support channel from cost center to critical revenue driver.

 This key shift has been occurring over the last 20 years, catalyzed by the rise of the internet and word of mouth marketing.
+Adopting a customer-centric approach is about more than doing the right thing — it’s your most effective marketing tool.

 But in a world that’s biased toward measurable ROI, customer service is often discounted because its impact is harder to measure than some other channels.